 The term dual diagnosis is used to describe a variety of medical issues.
-Primarily, it was created to deal with describing a co-existing mental health problem and an alcohol or drug addiction.
+Primarily, it was created to deal with describing a co-existing mental health problem and alcohol or drug addiction.
 It might be called a dual disorder.
 It might also be called a co-occurring condition.
 Whatever you want to call it, it makes addiction recovery 10 times more difficult than it would be on its own.

 Consider your dual diagnosis like this.
 Imagine you have a horrible head cold.
-You’re already feeling pretty rubbish.
+You're already feeling pretty rubbish.
 That same day you trip, fall, and break your ankle.
-Now you’re feeling doubly miserable.
-You’re in pain.
+Now you're feeling doubly miserable.
+You're in pain.
 You have a sore foot.
-You can’t walk and on top of everything else – you still have the cold.
-This is what it’s like to have a drug addiction or an alcohol addiction and depression.
+You can't walk and on top of everything else - you still have a cold.
+This is what it's like to have a drug addiction or alcohol addiction and depression.

 Let's talk about what it means to have a dual diagnosis.

 Mental Illness and Substance Abuse Go Hand in Hand

 There are no limits on the number of illnesses that you can have at one time.
 When it comes to drug and alcohol addiction, it is so rare to find someone for whom that is their only issue.
 In fact, studies show that if you have a mental health condition, you are more likely to develop a drug or alcohol addiction.
 This is because people who are managing mental illness turn to outside coping factors to help them manage.
 One of those coping factors, however unhealthy, is substance abuse.

 Mental illness and substance abuse go hand in hand, and we should not try to deny that.
 If we keep denying this, we are not going to be able to treat your conditions effectively.
 People with co-occurring disorders need greater attention during the recovery from the addiction process.
 Treatment must be tailored to adapt to the challenges that mental illness throws out.